sudo-self/PiRa1n-OS/README.md

 ---

-[piRa1n](https://github.com/raspberryenvoie/piRa1n) lets you easily turn a Raspberry Pi 4 or a Banana Pi M2 Zero into a portable Checkra1n dongle.
-Make sure to read the [wiki pages](https://github.com/raspberryenvoie/piRa1n/wiki) pages for more info.
+[piRa1n](https://github.com/raspberryenvoie/piRa1n) lets you easily turn a Raspberry Pi 4 or a Banana Pi into a Checkra1n Jailbreak.

 # Download piRa1n-OS  only for the Raspberry Pi 4
 [Here](https://github.com/raspberryenvoie/piRa1n-OS/releases) is the download link.\